Fruits And Veggies in 5-Gallon Buckets to Grow - Homemaking.com

 source: YouTube/Home Grown Veg

-Full-size onions are a little big to grow in a five-gallon bucket, but chives, scallions, shallots, and green onions are all the perfect size.
-You can even plant them along the edge of other plant buckets, such as lettuce.
+Even full-size onions are a bit large to cultivate in a five-gallon bucket, but chives, scallions, shallots and green onions are all ideally suited.
+You can even plant them at the edge of other plant buckets, like lettuce.

 7. Blueberries